prideven/CMPE_283_Assignment2-modify-cpuid/README.md

 # Implement Assignment Functionalities:

-1. I edited cpuid.c and vmx.c for implementing code for calculating total number of  exits and the total time spent processing all exits see cpuid.c and vmx.c
+1. We edited cpuid.c and vmx.c for implementing code for calculating the number of  exit for each input by referring to SDM for each exit.

+    There are 69 exit reason defined in the SDM, with few skipped.
+The skipped ones are like 4,5,6 are returned with value 0 in all %eax, %ebx, %ecx registers and as 0xFFFFFFFF in %edx.

+    If exits not enabled in KVM then we will return 0 in all %eax, %ebx, %ecx,%edx registers.

-    I modify function kvm_emulate_cpuid in the following file: linux/arch/x86/kvm/cupid.c, and vmx_handle_exit in the following file: linux/arch/x86/kvm/vmx/vmx.c
+    We modified function kvm_emulate_cpuid in the following file: linux/arch/x86/kvm/cupid.c, and the different exit handler functions in the following file: linux/arch/x86/kvm/vmx/vmx.c

 2. Build the updated code: After changing the code in KVM for the assignment requirement, you can rebuild using the same “make” sequence commands or simply use       below command.